Overview

 The conference is typically held in the spring of each year.
 The location changes from year to year.
 The 2026 conference will be in Milwaukee.

-If you are unable to attend the conference for any reason, we will be able to refund 50% of the registration fee by a certain date.
+If you are unable to attend the conference for any reason, we will be able to refund 50% of the registration fee by February 25.
 After that date, we will not be able to issue any refunds.
 Substitutions will be accepted.
 Thank you for your understanding.

 Dress for the conference is casual and layers are recommended for your comfort.
 The event is mostly indoors.
-There is typically an outdoor field trip, so we recommend bringing appropriate footwear and outerwear.
+There will be an outdoor field trip on Wednesday, so we recommend bringing appropriate footwear and outerwear.

 The Dessert Potluck Competition is a long-standing Wisconsin land trust tradition.
 Participants bring a dessert to share for the event.
 An expert panel of unbiased judges selects a winner.
 The Dessert Competition is back on for 2026 after a few years hiatus, so get ready to test your baking skills and try some tasty treats!